 (1) Submerged fermenters:

 In submerged fermenters (suspended-growth system), the micro-organisms are dispersed in nutrient medium (liquid) at maintained environmental conditions.
 On the basis of the mechanism of agitation, fermenters are further classified as follows.

-The main advantage of this fermenter is the flexibility in design and is used in the range of 1 litre to 100 ton capacity sizes.
+The main advantage of this fermenter is the flexibility in design and is used in the range of 1 litre to 100-ton capacity sizes.
 The agitators consist of one or more impellers mounted on a shaft.
 Different types of blades are used according to the requirements, It is rotated with the help of an electric motor.
 A basic computer-controlled stirred tank fermenter is shown in Figure 3.5.

 A continuous stirred-tank fermenter (CSTF) is basically the same as a batch fermenter.
-However, in addition of feed and overflow devices, steady-state condition can be achieved by ‘chemostatic’ or ‘turbidostatic ‘ principles.
+However, in addition to feed and overflow devices, the steady-state conditions can be achieved by ‘chemostatic’ or ‘turbidostatic ‘ principles.
 In continuous fermentation, fresh medium is added continuously in the fermentation vessel and in other end medium is withdrawn for recovery of fermentation products.
 A continuous fermenter can be conducted in various techniques.
-It can be performed as a ‘single stage’ in which single fermenter is inoculated and then kept in continuous operation by balancing the input and output culture media [Fig.3.6 (a)].
+It can be performed as a ‘single stage’ in which a single fermenter is inoculated and then kept in continuous operation by balancing the input and output culture media [Fig.3.6 (a)].
 In a ‘recycle’ continuous fermentation, a portion of the withdrawn culture or residual unused substrate plus the withdrawn culture is recycled to the fermentation vessel [Fig. 3.6.(b)].
-The ‘multiple-stage’ continuous fermentation, involves two or more stages with the fermenters being operated in sequence (Fig. 3.6 (c).
+The ‘multiple-stage continuous fermentation, involves two or more stages with the fermenters being operated in sequence (Fig. 3.6 (c).

 Advantages of batch fermentation: